encore428/BackEndHW/act3/README.md

 registered car.
 - Write a SQL query to return the users “not having an email” or “having a car and a salary greater than 13000”.

+# Submission
+- **Act3.sql** is the main script.  it drop/recreate the requires tables, and import test data.
+It has the required sql statements.
+Before the final answers, there are sql statement so show partial answers to make the presentation clearer.
+- **payroll.data** has insert statements to load data to *payroll** table.
+- **regist.data** has insert statements to load data to **regist** table.